SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: Experiments: SLogic's performance in KGC

 \subsection{Sensitivity analysis and ablation study}

 This section analyzes the sensitivity of our model to several key hyperparameters and presents an ablation study by removing different components during the inference stage.

 \textbf{Effect of positive and negative sampling ratio.} This analysis evaluates our model’s sensitivity to the two parameters, $k_{\text{pos}}$ and $k_{\text{neg}}$.
 As shown in Table~\ref{tab:mrr_heatmap_high_contrast}, the results demonstrate that the model is highly robust to different parameter settings.
 Performance remains stable within a narrow margin across all tested configurations on all the datasets, with the configuration $k_{\text{pos}}=5$ and $k_{\text{neg}}=20$ consistently ranking among the best.
 The key practical implication of this robustness is that an exhaustive and computationally expensive search for optimal values is unnecessary.
-This is particularly valuable for larger datasets such as FB15K-237 and YAGO3-10, where memory constraints make more resource-intensive configurations infeasible.
+This is particularly valuable for larger datasets such as FB15K-237 and YAGO3-10, where memory constraints make more resource-intensive configurations infeasible. \BLUE{We repeated these sensitivity experiments with 3 random seeds and observed minimal variance ($\sigma \leq 0.002$), confirming that the sensitivity patterns shown in Table~\ref{tab:mrr_heatmap_high_contrast} are robust to initialization noise.}

-\textbf{Effect of \# of rules per query and subgraph hops.} Figure~\ref{fig:rules_hops_combined} reveals that optimal hyperparameters are highly dependent on the knowledge graph's structure.
-As shown in (a), the ideal number of inference rules varies significantly: performance on WN18RR peaks with a moderate 50-70 rules, while YAGO3-10 performs best with the fewest (10), and FB15k-237 shows more volatile behavior.
+\textbf{Effect of \# of rules per query and subgraph hops.} Figure~\ref{fig:rules_hops_combined} shows that optimal hyperparameters depend strongly on KG structure.
+As in (a), the ideal number of inference rules varies widely: WN18RR peaks at 50–70 rules, YAGO3-10 at only 10, and FB15k-237 exhibits more volatile behavior.
 This suggests that for large graphs like YAGO3-10, the top-ranked rules are highly reliable and adding more only introduces noise.

-Figure~\ref{fig:rules_hops_combined}(b) shows that a larger local context (more hops) brings more benefit on WN18RR although the performance increase is not obvious when having more than 2 hopes.
+Figure~\ref{fig:rules_hops_combined}(b) shows that a larger local context (more hops) brings more benefit on WN18RR although the performance increase is not obvious when having more than 2 hops.
 We cannot access a larger local context using more than $1$-hop for the much denser graphs FB15k-237 and YAGO3-10.